Lumarstar/national_service_scripts_dump/sdl_excel_assignment/README.md

 Copyright © 2023 - 2024 Tew En Hao

-This repository is authored by Tew En Hao, ASCC 57/23, BMTC SCH V Coyote Company Platoon 2 (38/23 to 41/23) and Platoon 3 (42/23 onwards) Section
+This repository is authored by Tew En Hao, ASCC 57/23, BMTC SCH V Coyote Company Platoon 2 (38/23 to 41/23) and Platoon 3 (42/23 to 47/24) Section
 Commander/Assistant Trainer.

 All Rights Reserved.